angular/components/src/cdk/testing/test-harnesses.md

 | `dispatchEvent(name: string, data?: Record<string, EventData>): Promise<void>;` | Dispatches an event with a particular name. |

-`TestElement` is an abstraction designed to work across different test environments (Karma, Selenium Webdriver, etc).
+`TestElement` is an abstraction designed to work across different test environments (Karma, Selenium WebDriver, etc).
 When using harnesses, you should perform all DOM interaction via this interface.
 Other means of accessing DOM elements (e.g. `document.querySelector`) will not work in all test environments.